Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 ### 1. Make a branch

 Create a branch.
 In your branch add a markdown file.
 This is a plain text file with the extension `.md`.
-You can create one of these with ny old text editer.
+You can create one of these with any old text editor.
 We'll learn more about markdown later, it's a useful tool for documenting projects.

 In your markdown file, just write some stuff.
 Whatever you want really.
 Make a new commit on your branch with your new content.